alixedi/land/apps/lituk.md

     title: Does the Life in the UK Untangled app work on the iPad or Android Tablets?
   - text: Yes!
 We have designed the Life in the UK Untangled app to be easy to use.
-      Every feature, every detail is meticulously designed to help you get our users ready to pass Life in the UK test.
+      Every feature, every detail is meticulously designed to help you get our users ready to pass the Life in the UK test.
     title: Is the Life in the UK Untangled app easy to use?
   - text: >-
-      No Doubt!
-You can use Review section in the app to get all the questions in palce that you got frequently or recently got wrong during preparation or during your test.
+      No doubt!
+You can use the Review section in the app to get all the questions in place that you got frequently or recently got wrong during preparation or during your test.

-      Also, you can use search section in the app to look for any particular word or phrase if you cant remember which topic it lies in or if you dont have enough time to look through the whole topic.
+      Also, you can use the Search section in the app to look for any particular word or phrase if you can’t remember which topic it lies in or if you don’t have enough time to look through the whole topic.
-    title: Is the Life in the UK Untangled app useful while doing last minute preparation?
+    title: Is the Life in the UK Untangled app useful while doing last-minute preparation?
   - text: >-
-      You can use Review section in the app to get all the questions that you frequently or recently got wrong during preparation or in your last test at one place.
+      You can use the Review section in the app to get all the questions that you frequently or recently got wrong during preparation or in your last test at one place.

       You can also review the scores of all your attempted tests, which will show you exactly which areas you need to work on.
     title: How does the Review section in the app works?
-  - text: Search section can be used anytime in the app to look for any particular word or phrase if you cant remember which topic it lies in or if you dont want to go through the whole topic.
+  - text: Search section can be used anytime in the app to look for any particular word or phrase if you cant remember which topic it lies in or if you don't want to go through the whole topic.
     title: What does the Search section do?
   - text: Lack of practice is the main cause of failing the test.
 However, nervousness also plays a very important role while giving the test.
 Both of these issues can be overcome if you give enough mock tests.
-The mock tests in Life in the UK Untangled app are created in the exact pattern as of real test.
+The mock tests in the Life in the UK Untangled app are created in the exact pattern as of real test.
 These tests have the same time limit as the real test.
-The number of questions are also same as the real test.
+      The number of questions is also the same as that in the real test.
 You can give as many mock tests as you like.
 A time will come when you think you are ready for the real test.
     title: Why do people fail Life in the UK Test?
   - text: >-
       You should expect three kinds of questions in your test.